 - Golf cart

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 40-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible